 In a recent article published in Music & Politics, I examined the relationship between music, hegemony and violence in the political thought of the Italian composer Luigi Nono (1924-1990).1 I analysed in particular his interpretation of Antonio Gramsci’s ideas...

 Music, Sound and Conflict is a research blog that examines the political dimension of music and sound in contemporary societies.
-The blog articles analyse the role of sound and music in dynamics of extreme violence, armed conflicts, and propaganda, but also in processes of resistance.
+The blog articles analyse the role of sound and music in processes of resistance, dynamics of violence, armed conflicts and war propaganda.
 They pay particular attention to the sonic dimension of political and identity rituals deployed in both democracy and authoritarian regimes.

 Editor: Luis Velasco-Pufleau

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.